mattias-p/digraph123/README.rst

 Introduction
 ------------
 A traditional audio recording has a single timeline from start to end.
-In the language of directed graphs (digraphs), this can be described using two nodes labeled "start" and "end" and an arrow going from "start" to "end".
+In the language of directed graphs (digraphs) this can be described using two nodes labeled "start" and "end" and an arrow going from "start" to "end".
 Another type of audio recording combines an intro part and a loop part.
 This can be described using two nodes labeled "start" and "loop" and two arrows - one going from